humuhumu33/PrimeOS/README.md

 2. **Scheduler**: Operation scheduling and resource allocation
 3. **Application Interfaces**: Integration points for applications

+## Available Applications

+Application modules live under the `os/apps` directory.
+They serve as examples of how to build on the PrimeOS runtime and leverage the model system.
+A small but growing set of apps is included:

+- **Tower of Hanoi** – a puzzle solver demonstrating recursive processing and lifecycle management.

 ## Design Philosophy

 PrimeOS is designed with the following principles: